Centralia in the Arts

 Centralia, by Stephen Perloff, editor then and now of Photo Review magazine, Philadelphia, Ten gallery exhibitions, the first major one in 1984.

-Slow Burn: A Photodocument of Centralia, Pennsylvania is a photography book by Renee Jacobs that included interviews with Centralia residents.
+Slow Burn: A Photodocument of Centralia, Pennsylvania is a photography book by Renee Jacobs that included interviews with Centralia residents and text by Margaret O. Kirk.
 University of Pennsylvania Press, 1986.
 New edition from Penn State Press, 2010.
 Jacobs’ Centralia photographs were exhibited in the Book Trader Gallery, Philadelphia, in December 1986.

 Carbon Knight, by Chris Ring, 1998.
 Centralia fire chief Kyle McKnight fights corrupt forces who want to let the mine fire continue burning.
 They throw him into a burning pit and leave him for dead.
 Thirty years later, he rises from the fire as a half-man, half rock creature with super powers.